cerebral-legacy/cerebral-module-router/README.md

 Path-to-regexp is pretty powerfull, but sometimes you want your url would hold more information to pass your app.
 Usually it is done through queries.
 Using the same considerations as in previous point we decided that types should be preserved.
 We can enable query support with [`urlon`](https://github.com/vjeux/URLON) super powers of stringify/pasrse any JSON compatible object (any payload can be passed to signal, as fact).
-Just pass `mapper: { query: true }` to router options and any payload not defined in path part would be stringified to query part.
+Just pass `query: true` to router options and any payload not defined in path part would be stringified to query part.
 It is not easy to construct `urlon` queries by hands, but you never had to.
 Just keep reading.

 ### Create links